• Home

 WHY MACBETH?

-Following the success of my dance piece On the Nile, I’ve started a new project—a musical adaptation of Shakespeare’s Macbeth that will also ultimately become an evening-length, narrative dance to be performed sometime in early 2026.
+Following the success of my dance piece On the Nile, I launched a new project—a musical adaptation of Shakespeare’s Macbeth that will also ultimately become an evening-length, narrative dance and/or noir staging to be performed sometime in 2027,

-In the meantime, instead of writing the entire piece and then releasing an album, I’ve decided to release one or two pieces every couple of weeks.
-I have a tendency to compose in fits and starts, so this will keep my momentum going and give you a peek into my creative process.
+Instead of writing the entire piece and then releasing an album, I decided to release one or two pieces every couple of weeks.
+I have a tendency to compose in fits and starts, so this was designed to keep my momentum going and give my audience a peek into my creative process.
+As the works were being written, I released them under the title Macbeth Sketchbook No. 1 and Macbeth Sketchbook No. 2.
+Once the project was finished, I rejiggered it a bit (excising some tracks and repurposing others) and released it Sound+Fury: A Macbeth Soundtrack in two volumes.

 Why Macbeth?